 Research Analyst - Global Economy and Development, The Brookings Institution

-Director of the Center for Policy Impact in Global Health and Professor of Global Health - Duke Global Health Institute, Duke University
+Director, Center for Policy Impact in Global Health and Professor of Global Health - Duke Global Health Institute, Duke University

 In this article, published in the British Medical Journal, we address alignment of current trajectories with the SDG targets for maternal mortality and child mortality.
 We explore how much acceleration is needed for off-track countries to achieve the relevant targets.
 We then present corresponding estimates for the number of lives that will be lost if the targets are not achieved.
 This allows us to identify which countries have the largest number of lives at stake.
 We end by briefly summarizing key issues to be addressed in order to accelerate progress.